EddyVerbruggen/nativescript-homekit/README.md

 ```

 ### Managing zones: `addZone`, `removeZone`, `renameZone`
-Much the same as homes, so to not bore you we're just showing the TypeScript defintion here:
+Much the same as homes, so to not bore you we're just showing the TypeScript definitions here:

 ```js
 addZone(name: string, toHome: string): Promise<Zone>;